 Risk control forms an integral part of the Council's Business Planning and performance monitoring arrangements.
-As such Directorate Risk Registers were updated in tandem with the development of the suite of 2017/18 Directorate Business Plans.
+During the development of the 2017/18 Business Plan, the service was required to undertake a risk assessment of all key service objectives with high risks included in the Directorate Risk Register.

-As a result, monitoring of all relevant 'high' risks will be undertaken and progress reported against the application of the risk treatment measures in Quarters 2 and 4.
+As a result, monitoring of all relevant 'high' risks will be undertaken and progress was undertaken and reported against the application of the high-risk treatment measures in Quarter 2.